June 17, 2019

 The beginning of a friendship

 Though they lived 6,000 miles apart, BYU-Pathway Worldwide sparked a new friendship between James and Martin.
-They were both studying programming online through BYU-Pathway Worldwide (who partners with BYU-Idaho) after completing the one-year PathwayConnect program.
+They were both studying programming online through BYU-Idaho, with certificates and degrees presented and coordinated through BYU-Pathway, after completing the one-year PathwayConnect program.

 “We were assigned together for a group project, and it just started from there,” Martin said.
 But group partners weren’t all these two would wind up becoming.
 “Through WhatsApp, we started talking about schoolwork, but then we also started talking about everything and became good friends.
 James was a great support and helped me to keep going when things were hard.”